 06. You can visit a medieval castle

-Sforzesco Castle is a medieval fortress from the 15th century, located in the heart of Milan, that now houses several different museums which exhibit various objects ranging from works of art to archeological artifacts.
+Sforzesco Castle is a medieval fortress from the 15th century, located in the heart of Milan, which now houses several different museums that exhibit various objects ranging from works of art to archeological artifacts.

 If you aren’t interested in what the museums have to offer, you can still explore the castle’s inner courtyard, which can be visited without buying a ticket.